Quwaysim/notes_to_self/coding_style_guides/kotlin_coding_style_guide.md

     // body
 }
 ```

+## 9.2 Expression body over expression blocks
-- Prefer using an expression body for methods with the body consisting of a single expression.
+Prefer using an expression body for methods with the body consisting of a single expression.

 __BAD:__